 8. Mallow

-Mallow is one of the 5 restaurants operated by the team behind well-known London restaurant chain Mildreds (Mentioned below).
-It is a beautiful fully vegan restaurant that creates dishes supporting local businesses with an aim to produce minimal waste.
+Mallow is one of the 5 restaurants operated by the team behind the well-known London restaurant chain Mildreds (Mentioned below).
+It is a beautiful fully vegan restaurant in London that creates dishes supporting local businesses with an aim to produce minimal waste.
 The food is super colourful, creative and most importantly, very tasty.
-The main restaurant is in Borough market and the newly opened one is based in Canary Wharf.
+The main restaurant is in Borough Market and the newly opened one is based in Canary Wharf.

 Fully vegan: yes